krunaldodiya/material_switch/README.md

         title: Text("Material Switch Demo"),
       ),
       body: Column(children: <Widget>[
          MaterialSwitch(
+          padding: const EdgeInsets.all(5.0),
+          margin: const EdgeInsets.all(5.0),
           selectedOption: selectedSwitchOption,
           options: switchOptions,
           selectedBackgroundColor: Colors.indigo,
           selectedTextColor: Colors.white,
-            onSelect: (selectedOption) {
+          onSelect: (String selectedOption) {
             setState(() {
               selectedSwitchOption = selectedOption;
             });
-            }),
+          },
+        ),
       ]),
     );
   }
 ```

-# Pull Requests
+### Pull Requests

 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request:

 1. Match coding style (braces, spacing, etc.) This is best achieved using `Reformat Code` feature of Android Studio `CMD`+`Option`+`L` on Mac and `CTRL` + `ALT` + `L` on Linux + Windows .
 2. If its a feature, bugfix, or anything please only change code to what you specify.
 3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
 4. Pull requests _must_ be made against `develop` branch.
 Any other branch (unless specified by the maintainers) will get rejected.
 5. Check for existing [issues](https://github.com/kunaldodiya/material_switch/issues) first, before filing an issue.
 6. Make sure you follow the set standard as all other projects in this repo do
 7. Have fun!

 ### Created & Maintained By